ukaea/hdc/README.md

 cd matlab
 make -f Makefile_
 LD_LIBRARY_PATH=../../install/lib matlab -nojvm -r "run('test_matlab')"
-# You should see "All tests are OK..." message - in such case, the mex interface shoul work fine...
+# You should see "All tests are OK..." message - in such case, the mex interface should work fine...
 ```

 Building using IntelStudio